mikemwai/signsense/README.md

 ## Installation

 1. Clone the repository:

     ```sh
     git clone https://github.com/mikemwai/signsense.git
     ```

-2. Navigate to the project directory:
+3. Navigate to the project directory:

     ```sh
     cd signsense
     ```

+ 4. Navigate to the project directory and create a virtual environment on your local machine through the command line:

+       ```sh
+        python -m venv myenv
+       ```

-3. Install the required packages:
+4. Install the required packages:

     ```sh
     pip install -r requirements.txt
     ```